Petition of New York State Energy Research and Development Authority

 In order to address these barriers, the Green Bank would follow several important operating principles:

-· The Green Bank would partner, rather than compete, with market intermediaries — such as project developers, energy service companies, or financial institutions — that are already making progress in the market, but where that progress is constrained by the lack of availability of reasonably priced financing.
+- The Green Bank will partner, rather than compete, with market intermediaries — such as project developers, energy service companies, or financial institutions — that are already making progress in the market, but where that progress is constrained by the lack of availability of reasonably priced financing.

-· The Green Bank would reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1B support system for the clean energy finance market.
+- The Green Bank will reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1B support system for the clean energy finance market.

-A New York Green Bank technical conference will be held between 3:00 P.M. and 5:00 P.M., on Tuesday, October 15, 2013, at the New York State Department of Public Service’s Albany Offices, 19th floor, 3 Empire State Plaza.
-The purpose of the technical conference is to review and receive comments on NYSERDA’s petition seeking funding for the New York Green Bank.
-To view the webcast of the technical conference, go to: http://220.127.116.11 , and click on "DPS Greenbank."
+- A New York Green Bank technical conference was held on Tuesday, October 15, 2013, at the New York State Department of Public Service’s Albany Offices.
+The purpose of the technical conference was to review and receive comments on NYSERDA’s petition seeking funding for the New York Green Bank.

 See other web pages in the category: Electric